digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/instruments/intro.rst

 ###########

 This section describes which instruments are included out of the box in Daml Finance.
-Each instrument package constains a list of supported instruments.
+Each instrument package contains a list of supported instruments.
 The instrument extension pages explain what each instrument does and how to set it up.

 Bonds